 - Set Preferred Refresh Rate to Highest Available.

-Getting your mouse sensitivity right couldn’t be more important to aiding your chances of seeing that victory screen.
+Getting your mouse sensitivity right is a vital part of reaching the victory screen.

 Otherwise, if you’re using a bog standard mouse don’t worry about all this.
-Just focus on the next step below.
+Instead, focus on the next step below.

 In-game Sensitivity Settings

-Head into your game settings and you’ll find a whole host of mouse, controlled and gamepad sensitivity bars to toy around with.
-For PC, we’re focused on all the mouse related stuff - naturally.
+You’ll find a whole host of mouse, controller and gamepad sensitivity bars to toy around with in the settings menu.
+For PC, we’re focused on all the mouse related stuff of course.

 - Mouse Sensitivity - Governs your turn and aim speed when you aren’t scoped in.
 By default this is set far too high, so put it down all the way to between 0.03 - 0.5.
 This might seem very low but it works a treat.

 - Mouse ADS Sensitivity - This is your sensitivity when aiming down sights.
-We have this around the 0.40 - 0.50 mark as it provides a decent amount of control for any firefights you get into.
-Any higher and your mouse will start flitting around the screen in a heated battle.
+We have this around the 0.40 - 0.50 mark as it provides a decent amount of control during firefights.
+Any higher and your mouse will start flitting around the screen during heated battles.

 - Mouse Scope Sensitivity - Your sensitivity when zoomed in with a sniper or scoped rifle.
-We like this a little higher than ADS, especially as you may be swiping across the screen more when focusing on a target running about in the distance.
-Again, this is very much personal preference.
+We like this a little higher than ADS, as you may be swiping across the screen more when focusing on a distant target.

-As a final tip: If you swipe your mouse across your mouse pad and your character does a full 360 degree turn in the process, this is a nice indication that you’re on the right track.
+A final tip.
+If you swipe your mouse across your mouse pad and your character does a full 360 degree turn in the process, this is a nice sign that you’re on the right track.